pydata/pydata-sphinx-theme/docs/user_guide/configuring.rst

 Provide local HTML in your theme
 --------------------------------

-By default, the value of your ``html_theme_options.announcement`` will be inserted directly into your announcement banner as raw HTML.
+By default, the value of your ``html_theme_options["announcement"]`` will be inserted directly into your announcement banner as raw HTML.

 For example, the following configuration adds a simple ``<p>`` with an announcement.